develmts/GivenNames/CONTRIBUTING.md

 - Use clear, action-oriented messages.
 - Example prefixes: `feat:`, `fix:`, `docs:`, `refactor:`, `test:`, `chore:`.

+## Language conventions
+- Code must be **English-only**: identifiers (variables, functions, classes, files) and **comments** in English.
+- User-facing copy or docs may be multilingual, but never inside source code.
+- If in doubt, prefer concise technical English in code.

 ## Coding Guidelines
 - TypeScript preferred for new modules.
 - Keep functions cohesive and small; avoid unnecessary coupling.